SciCatProject/scicat-backend-next/README.md

 npm install
 ```

-## adjust Configuration
+## Configure database source
-Add a `datasources.json` file inside the `server` directory with connection data to your mongodb instance
+Add a `datasources.json` file inside the `server` directory with connection data to your mongodb instance.
+If using a local mongodb installation, running on port 27017, e.g. you can change the `"host"` property to read `"host":"localhost:27017"`

 ```
 server/datasources.json e.g.